Teach Anywhere

 Explanation Videos

-Videos that provide more indepth explanation, possibly simplified or in easy-to-understand terms with the aid of visuals etc.
+Videos that provide more in depth explanation, possibly simplified or in easy-to-understand terms with the aid of visuals etc.

 • Instructor working through a problem (worked problems) or walk through a complex diagram